mmeVRC/emmVRC_Server/README.md

 Features:

-Token generation for login, removal on logout Messaging,
+Token generation for login, removal on logout,

+Messaging,

 Avatar searching and storing,

-Rate limits so people can't crash you with message spams, URL checks to users can't upload avatars that link to resources outside of VRChat, Other stuff I probably forgot.
+Rate limits so people can't crash you with message spams,

+URL checks to users can't upload avatars that link to resources outsideof VRChat,

+Other stuff I probably forgot.